 Talking about astronomy in pre-Hispanic times may evoke the image of ancestors observing the stars at different times of their lives, that is, both day and night; during sunrises or sunsets; but we must also consider that this was done during such a trivial time of the day as in the case of this article, noon when the zenithal passage of the sun is observed.

 In the Mesoamerican world the great giver of life, the Sun, manifested itself in multiple ways according to the perception or the interests of those who observed it.
-There were those who followed it by observing daily the moment of elevation above the horizon (solar ortho); others, on the contrary, at its setting below the horizon (solar twilight), from where the sun would resume its journey below the world of humans, hidden from their gaze during the night, which sheltered its journey below the celestial regions.
+Some followed it by observing daily the moment of elevation above the horizon (solar ortho); others, on the contrary, at its setting below the horizon (solar twilight), from where the sun would resume its journey below the world of humans, hidden from their gaze during the night, which sheltered its journey below the celestial regions.

 Thus, there is evidence of zenithal observations of the sun in different places of that Mesoamerican world of fully developed civilizations.
-In the Mayan area, this refers to a pre-Hispanic group of towers located in Nocuchich, Chenchan, Tabasqueño, and Hochob, which did not cast a shadow on the days of solar zenith; another important tower is that of Palenque, and of course, the vertically placed Mayan stelae, or the crests of some buildings, must also have served as zenithal passage markers.
+In the Mayan area, this refers to a pre-Hispanic group of towers located in Nocuchich, Chenchan, Tabasqueño, and Hochob, which did not cast a shadow on the days of solar zenith; another important tower is that of Palenque, and course, the vertically placed Mayan stelae, or the crests of some buildings, must also have served as zenithal passage markers.

 In other sites, besides the last elements of the material culture, the sunken patios could have been used to multiply the illumination to the interior and to make observations, as the existing ones in many sites like in Monte Alban, or perhaps being great spaces like in the Citadels.
 Another possibility was in altars of different dimensions located in plazas or interior patios.